justcoded/web-starter-kit/docs/structure.md

 ```

-Use `images` folder to add your graphic files, `modules` to add your javascript modules (don't forget to include it in app.js), `scss` foder to add your styles for the project.
+Use `images` folder to add your graphic files, `modules` to add your javascript modules (don't forget to include it in app.js), `scss` folder to add your styles for the project.
 You can create, delete files and folders in `scss`, but don't forget to include them in `style.scss` file .

-Use `vendor_entries` to include plugins to your project.
+Use `vendor_entries` to include plugins into your project.